 Williams leads No. 13 Notre Dame past Southern Cal, 31-16

+“Shoutout to the O-linemen for working hard and making it possible,” Williams said about the rebuilt line that lost four starters from last season.
+“I just had to have the mindset to dominate and not be stopped by anybody.”

+Williams, a preseason Associated Press All-American who rushed for 1,175 yards last season, entered Saturday’s game with just 370 yards.
+He also gained another 42 yards with a team-high six receptions.

-Williams scored on a 5-yard run in the second quarter to help coach Brian Kelly’s Fighting Irish (6-1) to a 17-3 halftime lead.
-He then had a 1-yard run late in the third quarter to put the Irish up 24-3 en route to their fourth straight victory in the 92-game series.
+Williams scored on a 5-yard run in the second quarter while helping the Irish to a 17-3 halftime lead and then added a 1-yard run late in the third quarter to put the Irish up 24-3 en route to their fourth straight victory in the 92-game series.

-“Kyren ran with an attitude,” Kelly said.
+“Kyren ran with an attitude that was just pervasive throughout the entire offense.,” Kelly said.
 “We needed to see our offense mature, and tonight the offense began to come together the way we wanted.
 We played faster.
 We put Jack (Coan) in position where the ball came out quick.
-It gave us the kind of offensive flow we’re looking for.”
+It gave us the kind of offensive flow we’ve been looking for.”

 “I don’t feel like we lost the game,” Williams said.
-“I feel like we ran out of time.
-If we had another quarter … We made way too many mistakes.
-We all made mistakes, the whole team, we took turns making them.”
+“I feel like we ran out of time.”

-Slovis connected on 27 of 37 passes for 299 yards, 15 of the completions to London for 171 yards.
-London has 79 receptions for 1,003 yards this season.
-The Trojans outgained the Irish 424 yards to 383, but Slovis did not throw a touchdown pass and was intercepted once.
+Slovis connected on 27 of 37 passes for 299 yards, 15 of the completions to London for 171 yards, pushing him to 1,003 yards this season on 79 receptions.
+The Trojans outgained the Irish 424 yards to 383, but Slovis did not throw a touchdown pass, was intercepted once, was sacked three times and fumbled after the last one.

 The Irish played the final three quarters without junior All-America free safety Kyle Hamilton, who injured his right knee trying to defend London.

-Keaontay Ingram (4 yards) and Darwin Barlow (3 yards) had short touchdown runs for USC early in the fourth quarter to close the Trojans’ deficit to 24-16.

-It was Notre Dame’s second straight victory and first at home since now No. 2 Cincinnati ended a 26-game winning streak for the Irish at home with a 24-13 victory on Oct.
+It was Notre Dame’s second straight victory and first at home since now No. 2 Cincinnati ended a 26-game home winning streak for the Irish Oct.
 2. It was Notre Dame’s 50th victory over USC and improved Kelly’s record to 8-3 against the Trojans since his arrival in 2010.
-They have come against four USC coaches — Lane Kiffin, Ed Orgeron, Clay Helton and Helton’s successor Williams.

 THE TAKEAWAY